Whatsapp Icon

 • Radiation Therapy: The use of high-energy rays to target and kill cancer cells.

-• Immunotherapy: Treatments that boost the bodys natural defenses to fight cancer.
+• Immunotherapy: Treatments that boost the body's natural defences to fight cancer.

 Alternative Therapies